François Coty: Newspaper publisher and politics

-Disappointed once again, in 1928, Coty launched L'Ami du peuple, a newspaper aimed at the working class.
+Disappointed once again, in 1926, Coty launched L'Ami du peuple, a newspaper aimed at the working class.
 Priced much lower than other competing newspapers, it soon gained a huge readership.
-In a long series of articles in L'Ami du peuple, he wrote incendiary articles that did not go unnoticed; on 1 July 1933, he was found guilty in court for libel against Jewish war veterans' groups in France and in September 1933, he sent a telegram to the Geneva Jewish Community, in which he recanted his anti-Jewish charges and asked that the telegram be read at the Jewish Conference for a World Jewish Congress.
+He wrote a long series of incendiary articles that did not go unnoticed; on 1 July 1933, he was found guilty in court for libel against Jewish war veterans' groups in France and in September 1933, he sent a telegram to the Geneva Jewish Community, in which he recanted his anti-Jewish charges and asked that the telegram be read at the Jewish Conference for a World Jewish Congress.

 Coty gave financial support to what later became far-right organizations, such as the Faisceau and Croix-de-Feu, a World War I veterans organization; however, he ended his support after a few years.
 In 1933, surrounded by courtisans, parasites or scoundrels, misled by more seasoned politicians, he published a Reform of the State and founded his own movement: French Solidarity.
 After his death in July 1934, the movement became more radical.

-Coty was a bonapartist, nationalist, fervent defender of a strong Republic with a preponderance of executive power, like a number of his fellow citizens, in this period of the Third Republic.
+Coty was a Bonapartist, nationalist, fervent defender of a strong Republic with a preponderance of executive power, like a number of his fellow citizens, in this period of the Third Republic.
 He wrote two books: Against Communism, 1928 and Save our colonies, 1931.

 In his Reform of the State, he proposed the election of the President of the Republic by direct universal suffrage, including women's votes, with a term of seven years and the possibility of holding two terms, as well as the creation of a supreme court.
 These measures were in part, later adopted by the Fifth Republic, established by Charles de Gaulle in 1958.

 The Stade François Coty in Ajaccio was named after him.